 Include units with the x-axis range.

-In the example below, centimeters are converted to meters.
+In the example below, centimeters and meters are converted to a common unit.

 Use a procedure as input.
 The useunits option must be provided to indicate that the procedure involves computation with units.

 Include a unit with the x-axis and y-axis ranges.

 speed ≔ 10⁢fts

 frequency ≔ 4⁢Hz